-Demonstrate four techniques individually and then as a series of combinations and counters.
+• Demonstrate four techniques individually and then as a series of combinations and counters.
 The judoka must showcase their techniques in a realistic, practical setting, illustrating attacking opportunities utilising the best grip and, where appropriate, using appropriate movement patterns.
 The judoka must select techniques suitable for advanced combinations and counters.
-At this stage, the ine judoka must select techniques suitable for advanced combinations and counters.
 At this stage, the judoka should exhibit an understanding of judo principles and the ability to adapt to diverse opponents and situations.
 Combinations and counters can be either Tachi-waza, Ne-waza (transitions) or a combination of both.